liannoi/wlodzimierz/README.md

 ### Classic

 ![.NET 5 - Classic build](https://github.com/liannoi/wlodzimierz/workflows/.NET%205%20-%20Classic%20build/badge.svg)

-~~Use the following instructions to deploy locally using .NET CLI and / or Windows operating system.~~

 > There are no instructions due to technical limitations (during development, a
 > strategy with Docker is used on macOS Big Sur operating system).